MohdShamweel/JsonToForms/README.md

   }
 ]
 ```

+## Example:
+To know more about implementation please checkout the [Sample App](https://github.com/MohdShamweel/JsonToForms/tree/master/app)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.